Nationwide Defense for Assault Charges

 Defenses to Military Assault

-With over thirty years' experience in criminal law, Attorney Guy L. Womack has the experience and knowledge to appropriately defend service members from assault charges in court-martial proceedings.
+With over thirty years of experience in criminal law, Attorney Guy L. Womack has the experience and knowledge to appropriately defend service members from assault charges in court-martial proceedings.
 With his extensive familiarity with the UCMJ, attorney Womack and his staff can assist you in confronting this matter head-on and in avoiding a conviction and serious penalties.
 Guy L. Womack & Associates, P.C. represents clients in court-martial proceedings and administrative discharge hearings both nationwide and internationally.

 Understanding Military Assault Charges Against You